steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Creating+a+plug-in+from+the+Helloworld+template.md

 - Just copy the folder **VST_SDK/my_plugins** containing the HelloWorld example into your development folder.
     - For example: copy **VST_SDK/my_plugins** to *D:/Users/Me/Desktop/development/my_plugins* <br>
 - Now you have to indicate to **cmake** to add this new location to the projects.
 There are 3 possibilities:
-    - Search in *VST3_SDK/CMakeLists.txt* for the comment "# Here you can add your VST3 Plug-ins folder" and specify the path to the folder, for example:
+    - Search in *VST3_SDK/CMakeLists.txt* for the comment "# Here you can add your VST 3 Plug-ins folder" and specify the path to the folder, for example:
         - ***set(SMTG_MYPLUGINS_SRC_PATH "D:/Users/Me/Desktop/development/my_plugins"***)
 - Or when using the **CMake GUI App**, you can specify the new location by using the browser for the variable **SMTG_MYPLUGINS_SRC_PATH**.
 - Or call **cmake** with the option